-The act of creating an image with photography or sketching rewires us to be present and truly see details and beauty on a new level of consciousness and appreciation.
+The act of creating an image with photography or sketching rewires us to be truly present and see details and beauty on a deeper level of appreciation.

-Photography Inspiring Children in Conservation (PICC) is a project that I founded in 2016 based upon this concept of truly seeing and engaging with the natural world.
-In working in collaboration with local communities to celebrate their relationship with their ecosystem and endangered wildlife, we provide a platform to share traditional ecological knowledge, empowering future generations in conservation issues and solutions.
-(PICC website) (flyer, pdf)
+Photography Inspiring Children in Conservation (PICC, 501(c)(3) nonprofit) is a project that was founded in 2016 based upon this concept of truly seeing and engaging with the natural world.
+In working in collaboration with local communities to celebrate their relationship with their ecosystem and endangered wildlife, we provide a platform to share ecological knowledge, empowering future generations in conservation issues and solutions.
+(PICC website).

-The PICC project focuses on threatened primate species and is designed to engage and inspire students and the broader community through improving knowledge of local ecosystems and learning the skills of photography, illustration and storytelling, gaining an appreciation of the ecological, cultural, and economic value to their communities when protecting endemic biodiversity
+The PICC project focuses on threatened primate species and is designed to engage and inspire students and the broader community through improving knowledge of local ecosystems and learning the skills of photography, illustration and storytelling.
+The communities are empowered with an appreciation of the ecological, cultural, and economic value to their communities when protecting endemic biodiversity.

-PICC will first be conducted in Masoala National Park, Madagascar.
-The students will learn using activity books, workshops and field photography.
-The sessions begin with gathering students, teachers and community leaders in classroom workshops to learn how to use a DSLR camera and make drawings and field notes.
-Each student will have a full day in the forest to experience and enjoy the local biodiversity, capture their own photos,and make drawings and journal notes of the plants and animals that pique their interest.
+PICC is currently being conducted in Madagascar, Panama and Uganda by our outstanding local partners and team members.
+The students have been learning using activity books, workshops, hikes in the forest, and photography skills.
+The sessions begin with gathering students, teachers and community leaders in classroom workshops to learn how to make drawings and field notes and use a DSLR camera (when possible).
+Each student has many days in the forest to experience and enjoy the local biodiversity,and make drawings and journal notes of the plants and animals that pique their interest.
 Children naturally see the world with unique viewpoints which can teach others to look at the same scene with a new appreciation.

-Students will work in the classroom with PICC team members to develop stories with scientifically accurate illustrations and text.
+When we have the full PICC team onsite, students will work in the classroom with PICC team members, both local community members and international specialists, to develop photography skills, and stories with scientifically accurate illustrations and text.
 The program staff will assist the students in putting the photographs, illustrations and stories together to demonstrate effective communication methods, skills which can be further developed and used after the program is completed for careers in tourism and conservation.

-A village-wide gathering will be held at the completion of the program, introducing the community and other students to the photographs, illustrations and stories that the program students have produced.
-The PICC students will be named “Forest Ambassadors” and receive a certificate of completion.
-These Forest Ambassadors can proudly share their images, experiences and knowledge with their parents and community, extending the teaching benefits and in the process developing strong allies for the animals within the community.
+A village-wide gathering is held at the completion of the program, introducing the community and other students to the photographs, illustrations and stories that the program students have produced.
+The PICC students are named “Forest Ambassadors” and receive a certificate of completion.
+These Forest Ambassadors proudly share their images, experiences and knowledge with their parents and community, extending the teaching benefits and in the process developing strong allies for the animals within the community.

-Furthering the PICC project’s sustainability, the creative works that the children produce will be published in a small book and poster in Malagasy, French and English.
+Furthering the PICC project’s sustainability, the creative works that the children produce is published in a small book and poster in their local language and English.
 These will be available to the students and teachers for sharing their local ecological story and the books can be sold to visitors as a source of income for conservation programs and continued environmental education.

-In addition, a 15-minute film about the project will be produced, engaging the audience with the beauty and fascinating behaviors of the animals, highlighting conservation issues and showing the benefits to the community of conservation projects.
-The film will be available open-source online for expanded international outreach education and awareness, and provided to Malagasy educators and government officials.
+In addition, a film about the project is being produced, engaging the audience with the beauty and fascinating behaviors of the animals, highlighting conservation issues and showing the benefits to the community of conservation projects.
+The film will be available open-source online for expanded international outreach education and awareness, and provided to educators and government officials.

-To sustain learning, an internet-connected iPad, scanner / printer and DSLR camera will be housed in a central location for access to teachers and students.
-The PICC website will provide a moderated platform to post drawings, creative stories, and access learning resources.
+To sustain learning, an internet-connected iPad, scanner / printer and DSLR camera is provided to teachers and students.
+The PICC website is being developed to provide a moderated platform to post drawings, creative stories, and access learning resources.

 This project is partially supported by a generous grant from the American Society of Primatologists Conservation Committee, 2018, and private individuals.
 We have gathered an exciting team of multilingual experts in lemur biology, photography, illustration, storytelling, conservation issues, and the Malagasy culture to help to lead the students and teachers through the program.

 How can you help?
-All of our project team members are donating their time, skills and personal funds to advance lemur conservation through this project.
+All of our project team members are donating their time and skills to advance primate conservation through this project.
 However, additional funds are needed for printing, student materials, and logistics in order to successfully accomplish all components of this program.
 In-kind services and contributions are welcome!
-To see how you can help, please visit Support Us or contact us at: PICCmadagascar@gmail.com.
+To see how you can help, please visit Support Us or contact us at: PICC.email@example.com.